FreeCAD/FreeCAD-documentation/wiki/Getting_started.md

 FreeCAD is a 3D [parametric modeling application](About_FreeCAD.md).
 It is primarily made for mechanical design, but also serves all other uses where you need to model 3D objects with precision and control over modeling history.

-FreeCAD has been under development since 2002, and it offers a large list of _.
+FreeCAD has been under development since 2002, and it offers a large list of [features](Feature_list.md).
+Capabilities are still missing but it is powerful enough for hobbyist use, and small workshops.
+There is a fast-growing community of enthusiastic users who participate in the [FreeCAD forum](http://forum.freecadweb.org/index.php), and you can find [many examples](https://forum.freecadweb.org/viewforum.php?f=24) of quality projects developed with FreeCAD there.
+See also, [FreeCAD used in production](FreeCAD_used_in_production.md).

 Like all free software projects, FreeCAD depends on its community to grow, gain features, and fix bugs.
 Don\'t forget this when using FreeCAD; if you like it, you can [donate](Donate.md) and [help FreeCAD](Help_FreeCAD.md) in various ways, such as writing documentation and making translations.